History of Warner Bros. Pictures: 1930–1935: Pre-code realistic period

 By 1936, contracts of musical and silent stars were not renewed, instead being replaced by tough-talking, working-class types who better fit these pictures.
 As a result, Dorothy Mackaill, Dolores del Río, Bebe Daniels, Frank Fay, Winnie Lightner, Bernice Claire, Alexander Gray, Alice White, and Jack Mulhall that had characterized the urban, modern, and sophisticated attitude of the 1920s gave way to James Cagney, Joan Blondell, Edward G. Robinson, Warren William and Barbara Stanwyck, who would be more acceptable to the common man.
 The studio was one of the most prolific producers of Pre-Code pictures and had a lot of trouble with the censors once they started clamping down on what they considered indecency (around 1934).
 As a result, Warner Bros. turned to historical pictures from around 1935 to avoid confrontations with the Breen office.
 In 1936, following the success of The Petrified Forest, Jack signed Humphrey Bogart to a studio contract.
 Warner, however, did not think Bogart was star material, and cast Bogart in infrequent roles as a villain opposite either James Cagney or Edward Robinson over the next five years.

 After Hal B. Wallis succeeded Zanuck in 1933, and the Hays Code began to be enforced in 1935, the studio was forced to abandon this realistic approach in order to produce more moralistic, idealized pictures.
 The studio's historical dramas, melodramas (or "women's pictures"), swashbucklers, and adaptations of best-sellers, with stars like Bette Davis, Olivia de Havilland, Paul Muni, and Errol Flynn, avoided the censors.
 In 1936, Bette Davis, by now arguably the studio's top star, was unhappy with her roles.
 She traveled to England and tried to break her contract.
 Davis lost the lawsuit and returned to America.
 Although many of the studio's employees had problems with Jack Warner, they considered Albert and Harry fair.

-Code era
+Early Code era

 In the 1930s many actors and actresses who had characterized the realistic pre-Code era, but who were not suited to the new trend into moral and idealized pictures, disappeared.
-Warner Bros. remained a top studio in Hollywood, but this changed after 1935 as other studios, notably MGM, quickly overshadowed the prestige and glamor that previously characterized Warner Bros.
+Warner Bros. remained a top studio in Hollywood, but this changed after 1935 as other studios, notably MGM, quickly overshadowed the prestige and glamour that previously characterized Warner Bros.
 However, in the late 1930s, Bette Davis became the studio's top draw and was even dubbed as "The Fifth Warner Brother".